 A New Year Diary

-I bought a new Belmont A7, day-to-a-page, pocket-diary for 2020.
-But as the smoke cleared from Sydney's New Year's fireworks, I realised I prefered an unconstrained journal to record my daily entries.
+I bought a new Belmont A7, one-day-to-a-page pocket-diary for 2020.
+But as the smoke cleared from Sydney's New Year's fireworks, I realised I preferred an unconstrained journal to record my daily entries.

-And so I've moved on from the Belmont A7s and will use another A6 notebook journal for 2020, to record one or many pages per day.
+So I've moved on from the old Belmont A7s.
+And will use another A6 notebook journal for 2020 to record one or many pages per day.

 Momentarily bereft, I felt like giving up the diary altogether but the loss made me realise that it had become such a part of my life, that it was inconceivable to jettison it.
 If anything, I compensated by writing more.